oakeshott/oakeshott.github.io/content/_index.md

 # Biography

-  Takanori Hara received the B.Eng. degree from National Institution for Academic Degrees and Quality Enhancement of Higher Education in 2016 and the M.Eng. degree from Nara Institute of Science and Technology, Japan, in 2018.
+  Takanori Hara received the B.Eng. degree from National Institution for Academic Degrees and Quality Enhancement of Higher Education in 2016 and the M.Eng. and Ph.D. degrees from Nara Institute of Science and Technology, Japan, in 2018 and 2021.
-  He is currently working towards the Ph.D degree with Nara Institute of Science and Technology, Japan.
+  He is currently an Assistant Professor with the Division of Information Science, Graduate School of Science and Technology, Nara Institute of Science and Techology, Japan.
-  He is also a Research Fellow of the Japan Society for the Promotion of Science (DC2).
   His research interests include NFV network, evacuation guiding, route planning, and game-theoretic approach.

 # Research Interests